Malicious URL Detection using Machine Learning: A Survey: Machine Learning Algorithms for Malicious URL Detection

 \subsection{Summary of Machine Learning Algorithms}

 There are a a wide variety of machine learning algorithms in literature that can be directly used in the context of Malicious URL Detection.
 Due to potentially a tremendous size of training data (millions of instances and features), there was a need for scalable algorithms, and that is why Online Learning methods have found a lot of success in this domain.
-Efforts have also been made to exploit the sparsity of the data to improve the algorithmic performance.
+Efforts have also been made to automatically learn the features, and to perform feature selection.
 Lastly, there have been efforts in modifying the problem from a typical binary classification algorithm to address class imbalance and multi-class problems.
+We categorize the representative references according to the machine learning methods applied in Table \ref{tab:ml}.
 Using these technologies to build live systems is another challenging task.
 In the following we discuss real systems to demonstrate how Malicious URL Detection can be used as a service.
-We categorize the representative references according to the machine learning methods applied in Table \ref{tab:ml}.